-- We explain some of the most basic terms here, based on PFLAG National’s Glossary of Terms, were you’ll find many more definitions
+- We cover the most basic terms here, based on PFLAG National’s Glossary of Terms, were you’ll find many more definitions

 - Check out other online glossaries, too, like GLAAD Media Reference Guide, Transgender Terminology, and Advocates for Youth: Glossary

 - We’re happy to define and discuss terminology at our monthly PFLAG meeting, so feel free to ask.